rsvp/chess/README.md

 * A bad plan is better than none at all.
+* A beginner should play neither Queen's Gambit nor French Defense, but instead, open games.
 * A bold opening can unnerve even the most steely opponent.
 * A champion is afraid of losing, everyone else is afraid of winning.
 * A change in the character of the play will influence your psychological mood.